afroze9/nexus-docs/docs/libraries/web-framework.md

 # Nexus.Framework.Web

+Note: This content is outdated and needs to be updated.

 ## Application Bootstrapper
 Currently, Nexus provides a default bootstrapper implementation for Web Applications (MVC APIs).
 The default bootstrapper does the following: